-I want to delve into some of the internals of Python, and in order to demonstrate what’s going on I’m going to be taking apart some bytecode.
-To avoid repeating myself, I’ll get some of the basics out of the way here.
+In future posts I want to delve into some of the internals of Python, and in order to demonstrate what’s going on I’m going to be taking apart some bytecode.
+In this post I’ll go over some of the basics, so if you’ve never looked at Python bytecode before this is the place to start.

 Think about the process of executing a piece of Python code.
 The code starts off as human-readable text that you’ve written in your editor or IDE.
 What ultimately executes on your computer’s CPU is machine code, which is data in a highly specific form that triggers the correct operations in the CPU.
 You might use many languages, but they all have to drive the same CPU so ultimately they need to produce the same machine code “language”.